 Travelers will find a tourist office in the capital city of each country; some countries have them in outlying towns as well.
 If you’re a student, look for student travel agencies in the capital cities of Costa Rica and Panama and in Cancún, Mexico.

-Check www.visitcentroamerica.com (in Spanish only), which has standard tourist-board coverage of all countries.
+Check www.visitcentroamerica.com, which has standard tourist-board coverage of all countries.

 Travel with Children

 Central America is a safe and exciting destination for families with children.
-Beaches on two coastlines, wildlife-rich forests and endless opportunities for adventure guarantee to thrill kids of all ages.
+Beaches on two coastlines, wildlife-rich forests and endless opportunities for adventure are guaranteed to thrill kids of all ages.

-- At the time of research, pregnant women (and women who are trying to get pregnant) are advised against traveling to Central America, due to the outbreak of the Zika virus.
+- At the time of writing, pregnant women (and women who are trying to get pregnant) are advised against traveling to Central America, due to the Zika virus.

 - Be sure children are up to date on all routine immunizations.
 Some recommended vaccines may not be approved for children, so be careful they do not drink tap water or consume any questionable food.